sagemath/trac_to_gh/Issue 5453.md

 # Issue 5453: [with patch, needs review] Create a ring for working with polynomials in countably infinitely many variables

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5453

 Original creator: mhansen